Polylux

 - show something on subslides 1 and 3

-- show someting until subslide 6
+- show something until subslide 6

 This results in 6 PDF pages for this logical slide.